Optimal Hierarchical Radio Resource Management for HetNets with Flexible Backhaul: Simulation Results

 \section{Simulation Results}

-In this section, we consider a multi-cell HetNet with flexible backhaul, as shown in Fig. \ref{fig: Simulation_Topology}.
-Each red box corresponds to a macro cell.
-In the macro cell, there is a macro BS and 3 uniformly distributed pico BSs (constituting pico cells) and 3 active MUs.
-Black nodes, green nodes and small red nodes stand for macro BSs, pico BSs and MUs, respectively.
-Moreover, existing of a line between two nodes in this graph, shows that those nodes are in the coverage area of each other, i.e., they can communicate/interfere with each other.
-The solid lines show the connection links between two BSs, while the dashed lines show the links between BS and MU.
-The transmit power of macro BS and pico BSs are $p_{macro}= 40 $ dBm and $p_{pico}$ = 29$\sim$35 dBm, respectively.
-There are $ 10 $ available subbands in the network, and $ 3 $ data flows are to be routed from cell 1/2/3 to cell 2/3/1, i.e., from some BSs connected to the backhaul to some destined users.
-The PFS utility (as in equation \eqref{Alpha-fair}) is considered.
+In this section, we consider a multi-cell HetNet , as shown in Fig. \ref{fig: Simulation_Topology}, where each macro cell consists of a macro BS at the center, and four and eight uniformly distributed pico BSs and MUs, respectively.
+The existence of a line between two nodes in this graph shows that those nodes are in each other's coverage area, i.e., they can communicate/interfere with each other.
+The typical values of $p_{macro}= 40 $ dBm and $p_{pico} = 29 \sim 35 $ dBm have been considered for the transmit power of each macro BS and pico BS, respectively \cite{damnjanovic2011survey}.
+We consider $ T_s=500 $ subframes within each superframe, and assume there are ten available subbands in the network.
+The PFS utility is considered as the network utility function \cite{PFS}.

-The path-loss model for macro BS-macro BS links is based on the free space model in \cite{xu2002spatial}.
-Moreover, for the pico BS-pico BS links and BS-MU links, the pass loss models of b5a scenario and c2 scenario in \cite{ist2007deliverable} have been used, respectively.
-For the small scale fading, block fading channel model has been considered, in which the small scale fading is static during one subframe and i.i.d. over different subframes.
-Moreover, as mentioned before, the large scale fading is considered to be a slow ergodic process which remains constant for several superframes.